JordanAllen08/FrontEndWebSystems/README.md

 -Planning a simple todo list application
 CLIENT
 *create new to-do's  - Done
-*Add to the list of to-do's
+*Add to the list of to-do's - Done
-*cross out previous to-do's
+*cross out previous to-do's - Done
+*Button to filter completed tasks
+*Button to filter Active tasks
+*Button to return to ALL default state - Done

 *Style to-do List

 CONNECTION / SERVER